 Staying Dry = Staying Warm

 If you have read through all of this, you will notice a theme.
 Layering + Stay Dry.
-Staying dry is critical to staying warm.
+Staying dry is critical when figuring out what to wear when cold on a scooter.

 When you are wet, the water becomes colder faster.
 This in turn prompts your body to give its heat to the water which then evaporates.
 This in turn makes your body temperature fall through the exchange.
 Sweating is very similar but beneficial when hot because feeling cooler is good.
 Feeling cooler when it is cold out is not good.